iamharshvardhan/Dog-Vision/README.md

-# Heart-Disease-Classification
+# Dog-Vision
-This project aims to develop a machine-learning model to predict whether a patient has heart disease or not based on attributes like age, sex, cholesterol level, blood pressure, etc.
+This TensorFlow-based machine learning project leverages transfer learning to classify dog breeds.
+By fine-tuning pre-trained models, it identifies canine breeds based on the given data.

 ### Prerequisites
 * Python 3